 When yellow flags are present, clinicians need to be vigilant for deviations from the normal course of illness and recovery.
-Examples of yellow flags include depressive symptoms,
+Examples of yellow flags include depressive symptoms, injuries still in litigation, signs, and symptoms not consistent with pain severity, and behaviors incongruent with underlying anatomic and physiologic principles.

-If a yellow flag is identified during a medical necessity review, the reviewer should communicate with the practitioner of services as soon as possible by telephone and/or through standardized communication methods.
-The CQE may inquire if the yellow flag was identified, and, if so, how it was addressed.
-They may recommend returning the patient back to the referring healthcare practitioner or referring the patient to other health care practitioner/specialist as appropriate.
+If a yellow flag is identified during a medical necessity review, the reviewer should communicate with the provider of services as soon as possible by telephone and/or through standardized communication methods.
+CQE may recommend returning the patient back to the referring healthcare practitioner or referring the patient to other health care practitioner/specialist as appropriate.